DMU-lilab/pTrimmer/README.md

 #### NOTE
 * The first thing you need to do is confirming the libraries above have been installed.<br />
 * And the gcc compiler should be available on your server or laptop.<br />
-* The program could run on a standard dual core laptops with 8 GB of RAM on both windows(win7 or win10) and linux(centos or ubuntu).<br />
+* The program could run on a standard dual core laptops with 8 GB of RAM on windows(win7 or win10), macOS and linux(centos or ubuntu).<br />

 #### NEW (2020-05-09)
 * This version (V1.3.2) allow users to specify input and output file names unrestricted<br />